adnan-shoukfeh/FlagApp/docs/North_Star_V1.md

 **Development Philosophy:**
 - MVP-first approach with architecture designed for extensibility
 - Learn Django and React ecosystem while building production-quality code
-- No feature creep in MVP, but future enhancements designed into architecture from day one
+- No feature creep in MVP, but future enhancements designed into architecture from the start

 ---